FOR (I=1951; I<=2020; I++)

 Its beauty was in its versatility.

-Just look at the incrementor.
-If you use i-- you have a way to step through in reverse — a critical requirement whenever you start removing things from an array.
-And you can just as easily target only the even/odd elements of an array simply by using i+=2.
+you have a way to step through in reverse — a critical requirement whenever you start removing things from an array.
+And you can just as easily target only the even/odd elements of an array simply by using i+=2

-Even the humble initiator.
-Instead of just i=0, you can add a comma and initialize another variable at the same time, so i=0, result=1.0
+, you can add a comma and initialize another variable at the same time, so i=0, result=1.0

 And beyond versatility, is its sheer elegance.
 When broken down into its parts, the equivalent expressions become unwieldy, and the three parts sometimes end up being widely separated from each other —